1. The atmosphere is the envelope of_____________.

 Explanation: Calm regions around 30° N and S latitude.

-49. The subpolar low-pressure belts are located around:
+49. The subpolar low-pressure belts are located around_____________.

 A) 30° latitude